 Now, if we look at the front of the Master Lock 410 LOTO, we can see that it has two plastic notches in front of the keyway that keeps the key from rotating more than 90 degrees.

-If we were instead picking this lock and rotated the core past these guards, the pins will fall from the plug into the lock's casing—permanently ruining the lock.
+If we were instead picking this lock and rotated the core past these guards, the pins would fall from the plug into the lock's casing—permanently ruining the lock.
 For the enthusiast, this is called turning your lock into a "rattler."

 While this problem is relatively well known among the locksport community, it still plagues many new and experienced lock pickers—so much so they even gave it the name of the "Rattle Club."